shbyun080/shbyun080/README.md

 ☎️ I love to discuss anything computer vision.
 Reach out!

-❌ Not active on GitHub, my work is often affiliated.
+❌ NOT ACTIVE on GitHub, my work is often affiliated.
 Message me on LinkedIn for a chat.

 ### Current Affiliation
 - AI Research @ LG